infernoangel301ut/NUTS-GameEngine/DOCUMENTATION_Ñ/FILES/NUTLOGTYPE.md

-# NUTS Game Engine Documentation
+# Documentación de NUTS Game Engine

-Si prefieres leer la documentación en español, [haga click aquí](/DOCUMENTATION_Ñ/INDEX.md).
+If you wish to read the documentation in English, [click here](/DOCUMENTATION/INDEX.md).

+Or if you wish to read this specific document in English, [click here](/DOCUMENTATION/FILES/NUTLOGTYPE.md).

-## NutLogType Enum
+## Enumerador NutLogType

-Used for types of logging.

-### Enum Values
+Utilizado para tipos de loggear.

+### Valores del Enumerador

 ###### INFO = 0
 ###### WARNING = 1